dezertdweller/capstone-project-fqhc-model/README.md

 ---
 ## Data Cleaning and Wrangling
 ### 1. Cleaning Column Names & Subsetting Data
-Talk about shape and size of each table, created a function to iterate through df dictionary to get details.
-Used this to subset data further into only critical columns.
+After importing each dataset as a dataframe, I created a function to iterate over a dataframe dictionary to print out the shape of dataframe and the column names.
+I needed to review these to determine which columns would be relevant based on my meeting with Eric.

-Talk about renaming columns so that feature names made sense versus referring to table subsections.
+The nine tables had over 650 columns combined.
+Additionally, several column names were exceedingly long.
+For example, one column was called `Medicare (Inclusive of dually eligible and other Title XVIII beneficiaries)-0-17 years old (a)`.
+I subsetted each dataframe manually by determining which columns to keep for further analysis.
+I then renamed columns to keep their details but not be as long.

 ### 2. Missing Values
 The UDS report contains 3 different types of missing values that are Missing Not At Random (MNAR).
 Tables could have one or more of these MNAR types represented by the data entry options below: